KevinKobori/ifood_interview/README.md

 # Why use this template for a startup project:

     - Reasons for now:
+        - One code, all platforms, run right now your ecommerce on WEB, Android and iOS.
         - Easy project configuration:
             - Easy to configurate a new project using Firebase:
                 - Auth users using Firebase Authentication.